Table of Contents

-Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be produced exactly what is expected on the screen.
+It is common, especially if you are new to printing & packaging, to expect a specific color or quality that matches what you see on a screen.

-The fact of the matter is, printing output cannot 100% match from what we see on the monitor based on the RGB vs CMYK color output theory.
+However, the truth is that the printing output cannot 100% match what we see on the monitor based on the RGB vs CMYK color output theory.

-Yes, the quality of the output can be calibrated to mimic closely to what it should appear but it will depend on the technique and technology that is being used.
+Yes, you can calibrate the quality of the output to try and mimic how it should appear, but it will depend on the technique and technology you choose.

-It offers superior image quality and cost efficiency for large-volume print runs, but is too expensive for most low-volume projects and takes extra time to complete.
+Offset printing offers superior image quality and cost-efficiency for large-volume print runs but is too expensive for most low-volume projects and takes extra time to complete.

 Digital print, on the other hand, is how your home office laser or inkjet printer works.